wcgordon1/TustinRecruiting/src/content/jobs/tr-channel-partner-manager-santa-clarita-chan-5sltwg.md

 ---
 position: Channel Partner Manager
 description: >-
-  ## Position Overview
+  Position Overview Join a dynamic Healthcare Tech company in Santa Clarita, CA, as a Channel Partner Manager.
+This onsite role offers you the chance to be part of a cuttingedge digital health team, focusing on innovative solutions through digital health platforms, medical software, and healthcare analytics.

-  Join a dynamic Healthcare Tech company in Santa Clarita, CA, as a Channel Partner Manager.
-This on-site role offers you the chance to be part of a cutting-edge digital health team, focusing on innovative solutions through digital health platforms, medical software, and healthcare analytics.
   As a key member of our expanding regional team, you will play an integral role in building and maintaining strategic relationships with ...
 location: 'Santa Clarita, CA'
 team: Software
 schedule: Standard Business Hours